mohammadjaloudi/mohammadjaloudi/README.md

 .
 .
 .
-I told you dom=n't read!
+I told you don't read!